Ed94/SectoredLang/README.md

 ## Modules:
 Metal - The raw binary packager.
-( Can have several sub-modules installed depending on hardware platforms support. )
+( Can have several sub-modules installed depending on hardware platform support. )

 Assembly - Assembler.
 ( Can have several sub-modules depending on hardware paltform support. )